jonathanbgrose/blog/index.md

 "That would be the access your own data form."
 ```

 By the time you understand the shenanigans and the form is finally filed, you are hoping you can just as quickly unlearn the ways of the beaurocratic craziness.
-This is the learning curve for modern databse development.
-The database assumes you know what it contains and will always execute the correct commands to sculpt the data how you want it via `INSERT`s, `UPDATE`s, `SELECT`s, `DELETE`s, and so on.
+This, dear reader, is the learning curve for modern databse development.
+The database assumes you know what it contains, even if you put it there.
+It does exactly what you tell it to do, not always what you want it to do.
 CRUD can sometimes be pretty cruddy.

 But, it doesn't have to be this way.
 What if it went like this:
 ```
 "Here is my form."